GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_list.rst

     values close to zero.
 If specified, we exclude tracks whose asymmetry exceeds the specify cutoff in absolute value [1, i.e., include all].

+.. _-E:

 **-E**
     Enhance ASCII output by writing GMT segment headers with name of the two tracks and their total number of cross-overs [no segment headers].

+.. _-F:

 **-F**\ *acdhiInNtTvwxyz*
     Specify your desired output using any combination of *acdhiInNtTvwxyz*, in any order.
 Do not use space between the